What is Customer-Centric Selling? Exploring The Sales Approach

 What is Customer-Centric Selling?

-Customer-Centric Selling is a sales approach that sees salespeople actively putting customers’ needs ahead of their personal agenda.
+Customer-centric selling is a sales approach that sees salespeople actively putting customers’ needs ahead of their personal agenda.
 The sales model focuses solely on customers’ priorities, needs and wants.
 As such, the sales methodology allows salespeople to interact with customers (by consulting and offering advice) in a way that empowers them to solve problems and ultimately reach their goals.

 First introduced in the 1980s by sales experts, best-selling author and sales trainer Michael Bosworth, John Holland and Frank Visgatis, Customer-Centric Selling focuses on creating a great customer experience to ensure you stand out from the competition.